sammylwolfson/sortify/replit.md

 ## Overview

-This is a modern playlist management web application called "ListLab" built with React, Express, and in-memory storage.
-The application maintains Spotify's visual interface and design aesthetics while being branded as ListLab, allowing users to create playlists, manage songs, and browse music content.
-It features a dark theme design with ListLab's green accent colors.
+This is a modern playlist management web application called "ListLab" built with React, Express, and PostgreSQL.
+The application maintains Spotify's visual interface and design aesthetics while being branded as ListLab, featuring full Spotify API integration for authentic music data.
+Users can create local playlists, import real Spotify playlists, search Spotify's music catalog, and manage their music library with a seamless experience.
+It features a dark theme design with ListLab's green accent colors and popup-based OAuth authentication.

 ## System Architecture